 With low vitamin D becoming such a widespread phenomenon, you might think the majority of the population would be ailing.
 While there are indeed some noticeable signs and symptoms of a vitamin D deficiency, these can often be attributed to other factors such as the aging process.

 These symptoms of low vitamin D may also have a number of other culprits.
-Impaired wound healing and bone loss, on the other hand, may be more concrete signs of a deficiency.
+Impaired wound healing and bone loss, on the other hand, maybe more concrete signs of a deficiency.

 Symptoms of Low Vitamin D